LaravelDaily/Laravel-Reservations-Course/course/10 - My Activities and Cancel.md

 </x-app-layout>
 ```

-The user will see a similar list in the image below:
+The user will see a list similar to this:

 ![](images/my-activities-list.png)